Parallel Civil Litigation: The UK Perspective

 Where a company subject to investigation is also involved in ongoing civil proceedings (before the courts or an arbitral tribunal) that relate to the conduct under investigation, the parties may seek to stay those proceedings pending the outcome of the investigation.
 This would often be an ideal solution to managing the tensions they introduce but obtaining a stay can be difficult and is not automatic.

-In circumstances where there are related criminal proceedings, the following principles (among others) will apply to the exercise of the court’s discretion to stay civil proceedings:
+In circumstances where there are related criminal proceedings, the following principles (among others) will apply to the exercise of the court’s discretion to stay civil proceedings:5

-- the court will only consider staying the civil proceedings if there is a real risk of serious prejudice which may lead to injustice;
+- the court will only consider staying the civil proceedings if there is a real risk of serious prejudice that may lead to injustice;6

-- the court will exercise its discretion by reference to the competing considerations between the parties – the court has to balance justice between the parties;
+- the court will exercise its discretion by reference to the competing considerations between the parties – the court has to balance justice between the parties;7

 - the fact that a defendant, by serving a defence in civil proceedings, would be giving advance notice of their defence in criminal proceedings, carries little weight in the context of an application for a stay of civil proceedings;

-- it is not enough that both the civil and criminal proceedings arise from the same facts, or that the defence of the civil proceedings may involve a defendant taking procedural steps (such as exchanging witness statements, and providing disclosure of documents) which might not be imposed on them in the criminal proceedings; and
+- it is not enough that both the civil and criminal proceedings arise from the same facts, or that the defence of the civil proceedings may involve a defendant taking procedural steps (such as exchanging witness statements, and providing disclosure of documents) that might not be imposed on them in the criminal proceedings;8 and

 34.3 Multi-party litigation

 Representative actions are not extensively used.
 The provisions of the CPR relating to such actions are restrictive; in particular, the ‘same interest’ requirement.
-A further potential deterrent is that represented persons are not liable for the costs of representative actions, although the court does have jurisdiction to order that costs be paid by a non-party in exceptional circumstances.
+A further potential deterrent is that represented persons are not liable for the costs of representative actions.
+Instead, costs are assessed under CPR Part 44 and paid by the representing party, although the court does have jurisdiction to order that costs be paid by a non-party in exceptional circumstances.

 Where claims give rise to common or related issues of fact or law, the court may make a group litigation order (GLO), which provides for the case management of claims covered by the order.